-The best dishes served in Puerto Viejo are commonly prepared with coconut milk, ginger and vinegar.
-Be prepared to experience Costa Rican cooking once you step in the city.
+The best dishes served in Puerto Viejo are commonly prepared with coconut milk, ginger, and vinegar.
+Be prepared to experience Costa Rican cooking once you step into the city.

 Don’t worry because you will also get to taste the delicious Caribbean-style fare with plenty of options to choose from.
 The rich flavors that are also common to other international cuisine are a must-try in town.